National Capitol DX Association's

 them because for certain classes of mail this may mandate an

-automatic surcharge of 17 cents.
-For those of you who already have
+automatic surcharge of 40 cents.
+For those of you who

-envelopes with us here in the Bureau, don't worry!
-Your envelopes are
+already have envelopes with us here in the Bureau, don't worry!
+Your

-your sorter sends you your last envelope, then the following
+previously.
+When your sorter sends you your last envelope,

-paragraph should be used in determining how you re-supply us with
+then the following paragraphs should be used in determining how you

 Every United States Post Office sells envelopes named "Ready Post".